Anna Vissi: 1983–1989: Collaboration with Nikos Karvelas

-In May 1983, she married Nikos Karvelas, a composer, with whom she collaborated in 1975 and in November she gave birth to her daughter Sofia.
+In May 1983, she married Nikos Karvelas, a composer and law graduate, with whom she collaborated in 1975and in November she gave birth to her daughter Sofia.
 After their marriage, she started a close collaboration with Karvelas.
 Since 1975, all her releases have become gold or platinum and have included songs by Karvelas.
 In 1986, she participated at the Cypriot National Final for Eurovision Song Contest with the song "Thelo Na Gino Star" ("I Want To Be A Star"), taking second place.

 In 1984, Vissi left EMI Greece and signed with CBS Records Greece, which later became Sony Music Greece, a collaboration that lasted until 2013.
 In March 1984, she released Na 'Hes Kardia (If You Had a Heart).
 The album was certified gold.
 The following year her seventh album Kati Simveni ("Something Is Happening") was released which included one of her most famous songs, titled "Dodeka" ("Twelve (O'Clock)") and reached gold status selling 80.000 units.
 In 1986 I Epomeni Kinisi (The Next Move) was released.
 The album included the hit "Pragmata" ("Things") and went platinum, becoming the best selling record of the year.
 In February 1988, she released her ninth album Tora (Now) and in December the album Empnefsi!
 (Inspiration!) which went gold.

 In 1988, she made her debut as a radio producer on ANT1 Radio.
 Her radio program was titled after one of her songs "Ta Koritsia Einai Atakta" ("Girls Are Naughty") and was aired every weekend.
 In the same year, she participated with the song "Klaio" ("I'm Crying") at the Greek National Final for Eurovision Song Contest, finishing third.
 In 1989, she released the successful studio album Fotia (Fire), being one of the first albums to feature western sounds.
 The lead single "Pseftika" ("Fake") became a hit and the album reached platinum status, selling 180.000 copies and becoming the second best selling record of 1990.
 She performed at Diogenis Palace in that same year, Athens's biggest nightclub/music hall at the time.